 This project emerged during my role as a post-doctoral researcher on the ESRC funded Cycling Cultures research project at the University of East London (2010-2011).
 This work focused on four relatively high cycling urban areas in the UK (Hull, Hackney, Bristol and Cambridge) to find out why contemporary cycling thrives in particular places.
 It involved a mixed methods approach, featuring ethnography, visual analysis and semi-structured interviews.
 Although it was not a core question, respondents, and particularly women, often talked about what they wore to cycle and the reactions it catalysed from onlookers while on the bike, at work and in social and other public contexts.
 What cyclists wore seemed to matter in terms of carving out a legitimate (social, physical and political) space.
 This grew to become a significant theme in our project.
 For many, cycle wear reflected and produced ideas of being a ‘proper cyclist’ (Aldred 2010), were part of their cycling sensory strategy for dealing with hostile urban environments (Jungnickel and Aldred 2013) and as a way of negotiating work, personal and commuting identities (Aldred 2012).

-With support from the ESRC, Intel and Goldsmiths I am deepening this research, undertaking more archival research and working in collaboration with a range of interdisciplinary creative practitioners to hand-make a series of garments.
+The most remarkable clothing patents of this time were for convertible cycle wear.
+These unique designs specifically respond to the ‘dress problem’ by enabling wearers to secretly switch ordinary clothing into cycle wear, and back again when required.
+Unable to locate any of these garments in museums and galleries, I set out (re)make a collection of convertible costumes and have been wearing (and inviting others into) the archive as an inventive method.
+With support from the ESRC, Intel and Goldsmiths I was able to work in collaboration with a range of creative practitioners to hand-make a series of garments.
 The project, in contextualising women’s cycle wear in the broader public landscape, seeks to tell more stories about the history of women’s cycling and in the process suggest alternate ways of thinking about how cycling cultures and practices have been shaped and continue to shape contemporary forms of (gendered) mobility.